NdYAG/react-onepage/README.md

 **3. I have elements with `overflow: scroll` inside each page**

-Nested scroller might not be common cases, but feel free to add an issue if you need it.
+Nested scroller might not be common case, but feel free to add an issue if you need it.
 Related implementation is under consideration.

 **4. Performance**